Waltercas/CAPSTONE/README.md

 ## Background/Story

 Diamonds, we all know and love them, but other than how pretty they are the next thing in your head might be how expensive they are.
-In our day and age diamonds are everywhere, an individual cannot hope to be married without having to buy one or multple diamonds.
+In our day and age diamonds are everywhere, an individual cannot hope to be married without having to buy one or multiple diamonds.
 Having a wife myself I have had to purchase diamonds in the past but I never really understood what gives a diamond its price.
 In this project I aim to assist an everyday consumer like you and I (assuming you aren't a millionaire) understand better what gives a diamond its value.

 ## Data